Latest update: 11/01/2023

 Workplaces with exposure risks shall be demarcated and indicated by warning sign.
 Access shall be forbidden to others than those who by reason of their work or duties are required to enter.
 Smoking shall be prohibited.
 Areas are to be set aside where workers can eat and drink without any risk of asbestos contamination.
 Working/protective clothing/equipments shall stay at the at the place of work, always separated from street clothes, and be cleaned/maintained accordingly at no cost to the workers.

-Employer shall inform workers on every aspects of work in asbestos exposures (risks, binding limit value, obligatory atmosphere monitoring, hygiene requirements and specific precautions).
+Employer shall inform workers on every aspect of work in asbestos exposures (risks, binding limit value, obligatory atmosphere monitoring, hygiene requirements and specific precautions).
 If the limit value is exceeded, workers concerned shall be informed and consulted.

 Each worker's state of health must be assessed, including a specific chest examination, prior to the exposure to asbestos, and subsequently at least once every three years during exposure.
 Physician shall inform worker if ongoing surveillance might be recommended even after the exposure terminated.